 The primary benefit of an annulment is that the marriage is considered to have never existed.
 You do not have to disclose your marriage or separation to anyone because neither ever happened as far as the law is concerned.
 This can be beneficial for both personal and religious reasons.

 There is a set legal time constraint that limits how long you have to file for an annulment.
 You need to retain a Fontana annulment lawyer and petition the courts prior to reaching this statute of limitations.

 If you were a minor at the time you were married, you have four years in which to file after turning eighteen.
 The four year time limit also applies to those interested in annulling due to force, inability to consummate, and fraud.
 In these situations, the clock starts once you have discovered the problem.

 In cases where an annulment is desired due to unsound mind or the discovery of a prior marriage, an annulment can be requested at any time.

-Find out if your marriage qualifies for an annulment by scheduling a free consultation with the Law Office of Laurence J. Brock.
+Find out if your marriage qualifies for an annulment by scheduling a consultation with the Law Office of Laurence J. Brock.
 Securing an annulment requires legal assistance and an understanding of state law, making it within your best interests to work with an experienced family law attorney.